bbc/childrens-games-starter-pack/docs/stats.md

 This sets a global location context for any subsequent sendStatsEvent calls.

 ````
-gmi.setStatsScreen("countername");
+gmi.setStatsScreen("screenName");
 ````
 This method can accept optional custom values if specified as follows:

 ````
-gmi.setStatsScreen("countername", {"custom_var_1":value});
+gmi.setStatsScreen("screenName", {"custom_var_1":value});
 ````

-### Counternames
+### Screennames and Counternames
+The screenName passed to setStatsScreen will be used to generate a countername behind the scenes.

-Counternames will be provided as part of the provided spec and will be in the following format:
+Counternames take the following format:

 ````
-keepalive.<cbbc.|cbeebies.>games.<game name>.page
+keepalive.<productName.>games.<game name>.<screenName>.page
 ````

+Using the ATI Tag Inspector you will be able to check that this is generated appropriately.
+There may also be cases where we expect you to pass through the complete countername yourself as part of eventLabels below.

 ## sendStatsEvent
-Stats Events consist of actionNames and actionTypes with accompanying metadata:
+Stats Events consist of actionNames and actionTypes with accompanying eventLabels:

 ````
 gmi.sendStatsEvent("actionName", "actionType", eventLabels);